The Best IRL Streaming Setup for Beginners in 2026

 IRLHost is €11.99/month + VAT and takes five minutes to set up.

 Download Moblin (free, iPhone) or IRL Pro (free, Android).
-These connect to your IRLHost relay using SRT or SRTLA and handle sending video from your phone.
+These connect to your IRLHost relay using SRT or SRTLA and send video from your phone.

 Total cost to start: €11.99/month + a PC you already own.
 Everything else is optional.